 - After complications in the mouth or jaw

 - When recovering from pancreatitis

 - For weight loss

 One of the drawbacks of following a liquid diet is that it may become difficult to obtain enough calories, as well as fiber and essential vitamins and nutrients that are needed to maintain a strong and healthy body.
-These diets commonly lack protein, iron, Vitamin A, and Vitamin B-12, and usually requite supplementation to prevent nutritional deficits.
+These diets commonly lack protein, iron, Vitamin A, and Vitamin B-12, and usually require supplementation to prevent nutritional deficits.

 To ensure a liquid diet contains all essential nutrients, it’s important to plan accordingly and consult with your doctor or nutritionist on the foods and/or liquids you can or cannot eat during the period you will be following the diet.
-Accurate planning can make your journey through a liquid diet go by as seamless as possible.
+Accurate planning can make your journey through a liquid diet go by as seamlessly as possible.